You are here

 Optoelectronics, Photonics and Optical Telecommunications team

-The team's activities have a strong multidisciplinary nature, involving aspects of photonics, optoelectronics, quantum optics, nonlinear dynamics, ultrafast optics, and fundamental aspects of light-matter interaction.
+The team's activities have a strong multidisciplinary nature, involving aspects of photonics, optoelectronics, mathematics, quantum optics, nonlinear dynamics, ultrafast optics, and fundamental aspects of light-matter interaction.

 Goals and Research Areas

 Current research is being developed in three main focus areas:

 - Nonlinear processes in optical fibers and lasers, multidimensional nonlinear dynamics, extreme events, real-time pulse characterization techniques;

 - Ultrafast laser/plasma interactions, spatial beam shaping and optical design

 - Applications to ultrafast laser material processing.

 - Fundamental aspects of novel neuromorphic computing hardware; 3D integrated photonic circuits